Nature, nurture and friends

 Believing in zero role for shared environment also fails to pass the sniff test.
 Lots of people, I think, will agree that whether or not you talk to your baby might not have any long-term consequences.
 But the “zero role for shared environment” position requires yourself to commit to the position that all of the following have either zero correlation between siblings or no effect on children’s psychology whatsoever:

-Jeffrey Lockhart, Blueprint for what in a fairly adversarial review of an evolutionary psychology book, covers some of the weak-manning that happens in this debate.
+• Jeffrey Lockhart’s Blueprint for what is a fairly adversarial review of an evolutionary psychology book, and it covers some of the weak-manning that happens in this debate.

-Jay Joseph has a beef with MISTRA, an important twins study, especially as it impinges on IQ.
-AFACICT this has not survived peer review?
+• Jay Joseph has a beef with MISTRA, an important twins study, especially as it bears on IQ.
+As far as I can tell, this hasn’t survived peer review?

 1.3 Evolutionary Psychology

-My favourite Evolutionary Psychology slapfight, because it is dead earnest, is the In Our Time Episode, where Melvyn Bragg is in magnificent form, and scientists rambunctiously talking across each other in a microcosm of evolutionary psychology discourse more broadly.
+My favourite Evolutionary Psychology slapfight, because it is dead earnest, is the In Our Time Episode, where Melvyn Bragg is in magnificent form, with scientists rambunctiously talking past each other in a microcosm of evolutionary psychology discourse more broadly.

 Bahfest is also neat.
-It can be hard to distinguish satire in this domain from earnestness, as per Poe’s Law.
+It can be hard to tell satire from earnestness in this domain, as per Poe’s Law.
 For example, is Charlton (2014) a brilliant mockery or abysmal science?